PaulSHahn/emacssetup/README.md

 (setq comp-deferred-compilation t)
 ```

-This option means that when you start *emacs* after upgrading packages from *melpa/elpha*-- that *emacs* will compile all *emacs lisp* files to native machine code.
-This will cause *emacs* to pause and will use large amounts of CPU.
+This option means that when you start *emacs* after upgrading packages from
+*melpa/elpha*-- that *emacs* will compile all *emacs lisp* files to native
+machine code.
+This will cause *emacs* to pause and will use large amounts of CPU
+while compiling.
 Once done, things are **much** faster.
+Comment the line out if
+you don't want this.

 ## magit